ashoklathwal/R-Programming-by-Johns-Hopkins-University-Coursera-/WEEK 1/quiz.md

 ### Answer
 matrix

-### Explanation
-'matrix' is not an atomic data type in R.
+list
+Data Frame
+Table
+Array

 Question 4
 ----------
-If I execute the expression x <- 4 in R, what is the class of the object 'x' as determined by the `class()' function?
+If I execute the expression x <- 4L in R, what is the class of the object 'x' as determined by the `class()' function?

 ### Answer
-numeric
+Integer

 ### Explanation

-	> x <- 4
+	> x <- 4L
 	> class(x)
-	[1] "numeric"
+	[1] "integer"

 Question 5